 I. STANDARD STATEMENT

-Data Owners are custodians responsible for protecting and monitoring access to data – a vital information resource.
+Data Owners are responsible for protecting and monitoring access to university data in their charge.

 This standard supports HOP Policy 8-12 Information Resources Use and Security Policy.

 This standard applies to all UTSA faculty, staff, and students.